3lenavan/3lenavan/README.md

 <h1 align="left">Hello 👋</h1>

-My name is Elena Van, and I’m a junior Computer Science student at Southern New Hampshire University.
+My name is Elena Van, and I’m a Junior Computer Science student at Southern New Hampshire University.
 </p>

-<h2 align="left">About me</h2>
+# **About me**

 <p align="left">
 📚 Currently studying Computer Science with a focus on software development<br>